jbelmont/go-styleguide/README.md

 }
 ```
 Single-letter variable names are fine in the following cases.
-* They are absolut standard like ...
+* They are absolute standard like ...
 	* `t` in tests
 	* `r` and `w` in http request handlers
 	* `i` for the index in a loop